DenitsaAssova/denitsaassova.github.io/_pages/projects.md

 	- Props utilize a third-person point of view (POV) and have the ability to switch between this view and an orbit camera.
 Both camera perspectives can be zoomed in and out as needed.
 In Round mode, Props can stun Hunters.

 #### Source:
-Build version of the game can be found under the following [link](https://denito10.itch.io/prop-clash).
+Build version of the game can be found at the following [link](https://denito10.itch.io/prop-clash).
 Since the project wasn't entirely developed by me, please reach out to me for further details.

 #### Trailer: